dankorotin/ton-tutorials/1-simple-counter/README.md

 ## Calling `get` Methods

 Finally, let's add a way to call the `get` method on our smart contract and check the total!
-Add the following code below the function you just wrote:
+Add the following code below the `sendIncrement(provider: ...)` function in the wrapper:

 ```typescript
 async getTotal(provider: ContractProvider) {